 gurl core

 gurl core began as my SCAD MFA thesis focused on teaching tween girls media literacy skills to prevent self-esteem issues linked to new technology.
-Grounded in research and brand strategy, it has evolved into a real business (coming 2026) that blends design, education, and community to make media literacy approachable.
-Built on my own framework informed by interviews with therapists and educators, and tested through workshops, cultural probes, and in-person sessions, gurl core helps girls question what they see online and feel confident in their true reflection, not an AI-filtered version.
+Grounded in research and brand strategy, it has evolved into a real business (launching 2026) that blends design, education, and advocacy to make media literacy approachable.
+Built on my own framework informed by interviews with therapists and educators, and tested through cultural probes and in-person sessions, gurl core helps girls question what they see online and feel confident in their true reflection, not an AI-filtered version.

 Role: Founder, Designer, Researcher